Arkansas Division of Community Correction Director

 It is an honor and a privilege to serve as the Director of the Division of Community Correction, and I am pleased with the direction Arkansas Community Correction has taken under the leadership of the Secretary for the Department of Corrections.

-ACC has a short, but rich history of working successfully with adult felony parolees and probationers as they transition from prison or the courtroom to their community.
+ACC has a short, but rich history of working successfully with adult felony post-release supervision offenders and probationers as they transition from prison or the courtroom to their community.
 Under my leadership, I hope to continue the tradition of helping offenders become productive by building new lives.

 Our philosophy is “We place our priority on public safety while providing opportunities for positive change.”
 Our goal is to serve the citizens of this state by: